Zinc futures rise on spot demand | Headlines

 - India

-Zinc prices on Monday increased by Rs 1.20 to Rs 268.10 per kilogram in the futures trade, tracking a firm trend in physical markets amid a pick-up in spot demand.
+Zinc prices on Thursday increased by Rs 2.15 to Rs 272.10 per kilogram in the futures trade, amid a pick-up in spot demand.

 Marketmen said widening of positions by participants, following a pick-up in demand from consuming industries kept zinc prices higher in the futures trade.